arrarose/Resume/index.md

 Work in JC-Penney 2 years in Northroom mall and currently I work at Walmart in Poway

 ### Goal
-To have my own company as programmer and contract with well known company
+right now my goal is to finish my bachelor in CS and after that I want to apply for master degree and at the end I want to have my own company and creat my very special program or language the no one tried before.

 - Bulleted
 - List